 A: Gifts received are recognized in the GMS Annual Report.
 Donors are listed by affiliation (e.g. Alumna, 6th grade Parent, etc.) and by giving level.
 A donor’s cumulative giving during the school year determines the giving level.
 Families giving over $5,000 are honored as Leadership Donors at a special appreciation event in late summer.

 Q: I keep hearing that participation is important.
 If I give $10, does that count?

-Q: How does Financial Aid fit into the fund raising picture?
+Q: How do Scholarships fit into the fund raising picture?

 Q: Does GMS host special fund raising events?

 A: Yes.
 The events vary year to year depending on the needs of the school.
 This year, we will host a Scholarship Breakfast fundraiser in March 2017 (tentative date).
 For questions or to volunteer for fund raising events contact, Chelsey Pippin at firstname.lastname@example.org.

 Q: Will I be asked for money at other times throughout the year?